Skip to content

 Accused of Asset Concealment?

-It is the most common debt-related offense.
-If you have moved assets and are now under investigation, you need urgent criminal defense.
+It is the most common debt-related offence.
+If you have moved assets and are now under investigation, you need urgent criminal defence.

 Contact us now: 91 078 65 74